Davide Somma

-Davide Enrico Somma (born 26 March 1985) is a South African former footballer who played as a striker.
+Davide Enrico Somma (born 26 March 1985) is a South African former soccer player who played as a striker.
 He played for the South Africa national team as a striker and his most notable spell was at Leeds United.
 In November 2010 Somma made his debut for the South Africa national side against United States.
 He now works as a Junior Coach for Long Island United.
 Somma also serves as the men’s club soccer coach for Stony Brook University.

 Career

 Youth and college

 Born in Johannesburg, South Africa, Somma started playing football at the age of five for the Edenvale Football Club in his native Johannesburg.
 After moving to the United States with his family when he was 12, he attended Riverview High School in Sarasota, Florida, and played club soccer with the Sarasota Storm and St. Pete Raiders.

 He played one year of college soccer at Tyler Junior College in 2004, scoring 13 goals and registering nine assists, and being named to the National Junior College Athletic Association (NJCAA) Region XIV first team.
 After one season with Tyler, Somma enrolled at Edukick (great camp), an international soccer school program, and joined the youth system of the Spanish team Logroñés, his Italian passport giving him the opportunity to pursue a career in Europe.